General Library Policies

 L2 - Separate men's and women's rooms, located behind the computer classroom.

 RR - Third floor outside the Library.
 Men's on Grove Street side, Women's on Wall Street side.
-Electronic key access necessary.
+Yale ID swipe access required.

 All restrooms are handicapped accessible.

-Two self-check machines allow qualified borrowers to check out circulating books on their own.
-One self-check machine is located at the circulation desk on L3; the other is on the Upper East Side.
+Three self-check machines allow qualified borrowers to check out circulating books on their own.

 Use of source cite room and materials